nbari/gbump/README.md

 What does it do?
 ================

-Will print the current semver version if any and the bumped version.
-If the option `-q` (quiet) is used it will only print the bumped version.
-If the option `-t` (tag) is used then it will create a git tag with the bumped version.
+`gbump` scans all git tags, finds the highest [SemVer](https://semver.org/) value (including prerelease/build metadata), prints the current version, and shows the bumped value that would be created next.
+The tool understands the standard `major`, `minor`, and `patch` increments and can optionally create the annotated tag for you.

 How to use it?
 ==============